TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/Index.rst

    <https://docs.typo3.org/m/typo3/reference-typoscript/10.4/en-us/ContentObjects/Template/Index.html>`__
    which was removed with version 11.0.

-FLUIDTEMPLATE generates content using :ref:`Fluid <t3coreapi:fluid>` templates.
+A FLUIDTEMPLATE object generates content using :ref:`Fluid <t3coreapi:fluid>` templates.
-It can be used in :ref:`content elements <t3coreapi:adding-your-own-content-elements>` or to generate content within the top-level object page (see :ref:`the example on this page <cobj-fluidtemplate-examples>`).
+It can be used in :ref:`content elements <t3coreapi:adding-your-own-content-elements>` or to generate content in the top-level page object (see :ref:`the example on this page <cobj-fluidtemplate-examples>`).